bluepikaqiu/TinyML_Fault_Diagnosis/README.md

 ​		Selected lightweight-CNN methods and classic ML methods (such as SVM， Gaussian Naive Bayes，Clustering，and so on).

-​		The **Self-KD-TinyConv** model is a lightweight CNN model obtained in this project through customizing the TinyConv space (via AutoKeras search) and combining knowledge distillation and quantization-aware training.
+​		The **Self-KD-TinyConv** model is a lightweight CNN model obtained in this project through customizing the TinyConv space (via AutoKeras Library) and combining knowledge distillation and quantization-aware training.
 All others are pre-trained lightweight models.
 The following figure is based on the **XJTU** dataset.

 ![Github_0HP_1797RPM_10C_ML_Methods_Metrics](https://raw.githubusercontent.com/bluepikaqiu/TinyML_Fault_Diagnosis/main/Screenshots/Github_XJTU_Test_Accuracy_vs_Lightweight_Models.png)